chef/automate/components/automate-chef-io/content/docs/servicenow-integration-install.md

 To uninstall the application:

 * In the ServiceNow instance, navigate to the System Applications > Applications menu
-* From the Downloads tab, select the Chef Automate Incident Creation link
+* From the Downloads tab, click on the Chef Automate Incident Creation link
-* In the Related Links section, select uninstall
+* In the Related Links section, click uninstall